TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/optionsColumns.md

 ﻿### Options Columns

-options.columns is type of TesserisPro.TGrid.ColumnInfo[]
+The options.columns is the type of  the TesserisPro.TGrid.ColumnInfo[]

-Class TesserisPro.TGrid.ColumnInfo:
+A class TesserisPro.TGrid.ColumnInfo:
 <!--Start the highlighter-->
 <pre class="brush:js">
 class ColumnInfo {